-Riggs Brothers Philadelphia No., 1 style "Regulator."
+Riggs & Brothers Philadelphia No., 1 style weight driven wall "Regulator."
+Very colorful.

 This very impressive wall timepiece is obviously modeled after the very successful E. Howard Model Number 1 Regulator.
 This clock is very similar in terms of its overall appearance, case construction and movement formatting.
 These large regulators were originally marketed to watchmakers and were advertised as being, "Well adapted for banks, insurance offices and large rooms."